ztyyLV/web-twain-docs/info/api/WebTwain_IO.md

 ## MaxUploadImageSize

 Return or set the maximum allowed size of a file to upload (in bytes).
+The default value is `-1` which indicates there is no limit over the upload size.
+The value should be equal or smaller than `2147483647` which essentially means `2 GB`.

 **Syntax**